Quramy/ng2-lazy-load-demo/README.md

-# Angular2 Lay Load Demo
+# Angular2 Lazy Module Loading Demo

 It's a sample repository to explain how to lazy module loading in your Angular2 App with webpack2.